csandman/docker-ripper-transcoder/README.md

-# docker-ripper-transcoder (WIP)
+# docker-ripper-transcoder

-This container will detect optical disks by their type and rip them automatically using MakeMKV and then transcode them using transcode-video.
+This container will detect DVDs and BluRays by their type and rip them automatically using MakeMKV and then transcode them using transcode-video.

 ## Tools and Ideas